Looking for an alternative to Mint?

 8. Status Money

-One added benefit of Status Money is that it gives you the option to see how other members are saving and spending.
-The site gives you charts that compare your saving and spending numbers to those of your peers.
+One added benefit of Status Money is that it allows you to see how other members are saving and spending.
+The site gives you charts that compare your savings and spending numbers to those of your peers.

 This can make for some fun motivation to improve your money situation.